chandruxp/evrythng-js-sdk/README.md

 from the terminal and, specifically, from the root folder of your local copy of this repository.

+Also notice that if you need to deploy your changes, either to the production or to the testing S3 buckets, you will need to have the necessary AWS keys set up properly (See ##jshint) named `

 ##JSHint
 [JSHint](http://jshint.com) is a tool for detecting syntax errors and potential problems in your javascript files.